straubt1/blogs.digitalinnovation/blogs/vault-azure-and-terraform.md

 Plan: 1 to add, 0 to change, 0 to destroy.
 ```

-Everything looks good, what do we think will happen if we run a `terraform apply`?
+Everything looks good.
+What do we think will happen if we run a `terraform apply`?

 Let's see...